litexlang/litex-official-documents/Homepage.md

 MAKE MONEY BY CONTRIBUTING!
 Visit [Task Board](https://litexlang.org/task-board) to earn by solving tasks, or [Collaboration](https://litexlang.org/collaboration) to discuss bigger projects.

 Contact me via [email](mailto:litexlang@outlook.com) or join the [Zulip community](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).

+## Special Thanks

+Hi, I am Jiachen Shen, creator of Litex.
+Throughout this wonderful journey of designing, implementing, spreading Litex, I received much help from my friends and colleagues.
+Without their support, Litex has no chance of succeeding.
+I have special thank to my coworker Zhaoxuan Hong, who developed official website and tool chains of Litex.
+The Litex project is also indebted to Siqi Sun, Wei Lin, Peng Sun, Jie Fu, Zeyu Zheng, Huajian Xin, Zijie Qiu, Sheng Xu.
+Moreover, I cannot fully express my gratitude to those who have contributed actively to the community.
+I am sure this special-thanks list will be longer in the future.
+Feel free to join us to build the future together!